Fred's ImageMagick Scripts

 When the input image is grayscale or color, dilate/erode and close/open will brighten/darken the color transitions.

 -i iterations ...
 ITERATIONS specifies the number of iterations to apply for the specified technique.
 Note that for open and close, the iterations are applied successively to the first erode or dilate and then repeated successively for the second dilate or erode.
 Iteration is ignored for binary mode edgein and edgeout.
-The default is 1.
+The default is 1 for all but thin, prune and thicken, which run until convergence as a default.

 CAVEAT: No guarantee that this script will work on all platforms, nor that trapping of inconsistent parameters is complete and foolproof.
 Use At Your Own Risk.